 1. Acting from a rights-based approach

-EAC’s focus is on enabling children to fulfil their fundamental right to education by eliminating the obstacles that prevent them from accessing and completing a full course of quality, primary education.
+EAC’s focus is on enabling children to fulfil their fundamental right to education by eliminating the obstacles that prevent them from accessing a full course of quality, primary education.

 2. Selecting priority countries